marklogic/node-client-api/examples/1readme.txt

-Examples for MarkLogic Client for node.js
+Examples for the MarkLogic Node.js Client API

 Prerequisite:

-Install MarkLogic Server, Node.js, and the MarkLogic Node.js API and its dependencies.
+Install MarkLogic Server, Node.js, and the MarkLogic Node.js Client API and its dependencies.

 The directory structure should be